haroldmud/quality-code-challenge/README.md

-ody want to leave their nine to five
+dy want to leave their nine to five
 # quality-code-challenge